jrdalino/object-oriented-programming-reviewer/README.md

 - Inheritance: Mechanism for reusing code across classes
 - Polymorphism: Ability of object to take on many forms.
 Abstract class and method.

-## Prerequisite: Principles of Design - SOLID
+## Principles of Design - S.O.L.I.D.
 - Single Responsibility: a class should only have one responsibility
 - Open/Closed: classes should be open for extension, but closed for modification
 - Liskov Substitution: if class A is a subtype of class B, then we should be able to replace B with A without disrupting the behavior of our program
 - Interface Segregation: larger interfaces should be split into smaller ones
 - Dependency Inversion: instead of high-level modules depending on low-level modules, both will depend on abstractions

-## Prerequisite: Software Development Processes
+## Software Development Processes
 - Software Project Cycle: Planning (Business Modeling) > Requirements > Analysis > Design > Implementaton > Test > Deployment (Software Product) > Evaluation & Maintenance
 - Object Oriented Analysis and Design: URS > Requirements Modeling > Use Case Model > Analysis Modeling > Analysis Model > Design Modeling > Design Model > Software Architecture
 - Incremental and Iterative Model